STAT360/finalproject-blank/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------

-    Our idea for the final project is an analysis package about starting salaries of undergraduates from different universities in Minnesota.
+Our idea for the final project is an analysis package about starting salaries of undergraduates, and even more specifically computer science majors, from different universities in Minnesota.
+Payscale.com looks like a good starting point for out data.